| |

 and "whorehouse proprietor."

-Serner was constantly on the move, turning up here and there across Europe for the rest of the decade, and Zurich officials registered 34 different addresses for him between
+Serner was constantly on the move, turning up at various points around Europe for the rest of the decade, and Zurich officials registered 34 different addresses for him between

 1915 and 1933.
 What he lived on, no one knew, but he did have a rich benefactor in Dutch millionaire Anton van Hoboken, to whom Last Loosening is dedicated.
 He seemed to